awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 1. When your stack is created, select it in the console and choose **Outputs**\.

 1. Record the **SecurityGroups** value for the security group that was created\.
-When you add worker nodes to your cluster, you must specify the ID of the security group\.
-The security group is applied to the cross\-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your worker nodes\.
+When you add nodes to your cluster, you must specify the ID of the security group\.
+The security group is applied to the cross\-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your nodes\.

 1. Record the **VpcId** for the VPC that was created\.
-You need this when you launch your worker node group template\.
+You need this when you launch your node group template\.

 1. Record the **SubnetIds** for the subnets that were created and whether you created them as public or private subnets\.
-When you add worker nodes to your cluster, you must specify the IDs of the subnets that you want to launch the worker nodes into\.
+When you add nodes to your cluster, you must specify the IDs of the subnets that you want to launch the nodes into\.

 ------
 #### [ Only public subnets ]